Prologue – A Shadow of Prophecy

 "Well uh…" he paused again, his brow contracting as he fought to put together the right words, "Didn't you see his red hair, and the state of his clothes?" he waited for Harry's nod, then continued a bit more briskly, "He's obviously a Weasley like those other boys."

 "Okay."
-Harry accepted that answer, "What does that mean?"
+But Harry wanted a little more, "What does that mean?"

-"It means that… well…" again he stuttered, and glanced around, buying a bit of time to formulate his response, "The Weasleys are a wizarding family."
+"It means that… well…" again he stuttered, and glanced around, buying some more time to formulate his response, "The Weasleys are a wizarding family."
 He began, then very quickly clarified, "But they're not like the Malfoys, or the Blacks.
 They're…"

 "Poor?"
 Harry guessed, as Draco's silence had begun to stretch.
-He'd been looked down on for the state of his own clothes often enough, even though the Dursleys spoiled their son, Harry's cousin, Dudley, absolutely rotten.
+He'd been looked down on for the state of his own clothes often enough, even though the Dursleys spoiled their son absolutely rotten.
 Harry himself had never gotten anything new, if it could be passed down to him from Dudley.

 "You know, I never had any money until I found out I was a wizard.
 If my Uncle Vernon knew about all the money I've got in Gringotts he'd no doubt try to find a way to take it from me."

 "Oh."
-Malfoy once more looked a little sheepish.
+Malfoy once more looked sheepish.
 "I didn't know.
 It must have been rotten, being raised by muggles.
 I can't imagine how you survived it.
 But I guess you've survived worse, right?"

 "I suppose you're right, though I don't really remember Voldemort at all."